xvik/dropwizard-guicey-ext/guicey-server-pages/README.md

 * implementation (`io.dropwizard:dropwizard-views-mustache`)

 Other template engines available as 3rd party modules.
-If your template engine is not yet supported then simply implement `io.dropwizard.views.ViewRenderer` in order to support it.
+If your template engine is not yet supported then simply implement `io.dropwizard.views.common.ViewRenderer` in order to support it.

 `ViewRenderer` implementations are loaded automatically using ServiceLoader mechanism.
 If your renderer is not declared as service then simply add it directly: